-Glen Iris Private has a Consumer Advisory Group that meets at regular intervals during the year.
-The group comprises individuals who have either been a patient or have a family member or friend who has been a patient with us.
+Kawana Private Hospital has a Consumer Advisory Group that meets at regular intervals during the year.
+The group comprises individuals who have either been a patient or have a family member or friend who has been a patient with us

-The purpose of this group is to provide invaluable feedback as to how we might address the needs of our patients and their families/visitors.
+The purpose of this group is to provide invaluable feedback as to how we might address the needs of our patients and their families/visitors, reviewing our safety statistics and providing from a consumer's perspective on our building, services and systems.

 We welcome new members including those from culturally diverse backgrounds to assist us to continually improve our care and services.
-If you would like to be considered joining our Consumer Advisory Group, please do not hesitate to get in contact with us via our contact details on Page1
+If you would like to be considered joining our Consumer Advisory Group, please do not hesitate to get in contact with us via our contact details below.

+Contact Person:

-Contact Person: Trish Humphries | CEO/Director of Nursing
+Claudia Teunissen | CEO/Director of Nursing